How would you describe your style of psychotherapy?

-I typically see patients once a week for 45-50 minute sessions.
+I typically see patients once a week for 50 minute sessions.
+I now emply a 12 session limit to facilitate focus and increase my availability to others in need of assistance.
 I like whenever possible to have a regular day and time for us to meet so the therapy has a steady rhythm.
 I aim for each session to end with a sense of our having taken a meaningful step.
-As the patient begins to feel more settled, we may discuss reducing frequency to every other week or ending.

 What is the first session typically like?

 In the first session we will have a friendly introduction and do about 5 minutes of paperwork pertaining to contact and payment information.
 I will discuss treatment policies and welcome questions.
 Then we will talk about what you hope to gain from our work and what the main elements of your situation are.
 By the end of the first meeting we should have a broad outline of a plan that makes sense to us both.